Annual BCI Research Award

 The BCI Research Award is an annual award for innovative research in the field of brain-computer interfaces.
 It is organized by the BCI Award Foundation.
 The prize is $3000 for first, $2000 for second, and $1000 for third place.
-The prizes are provided by g.tec medical engineering, Cortec, Intheon and IEEE Brain..
+The prizes are provided by g.tec medical engineering, an Austrian company that develops brain-computer interface, neurotechnology and EEG systems used worldwide in neuroscience, clinical applications, and Neuro-AI research.
 Christoph Guger and Dean Krusienski are the chairmen of the Foundation.

-In 2017 the awards were made during the Graz Brain-Computer Interface Conference at the Institute of Neural Engineering of Graz University of Technology in Graz, Austria.

-Past winners

-The following list presents the first-place winners of the Annual BCI Research Award: